knexator/blog/_time_genres/tenet.md

 tiny box, much like an astronaut.
 Which gets us to the main point of this post: what if the time traveler wasn't confined to their machine but could explore and interact with the world while travelling backwards in time?
 This is the core idea of [Tenet](https://en.wikipedia.org/wiki/Tenet_(film)), a film in which time machines act only as "turnstiles" which swap which time direction the traveler advancing it (from the usual 1 second per second, to a shocking -1 second per second).
-This intriguing flavour of time-reversed travelers can be applied to most models.
+This intriguing flavor of time-reversed travelers can be applied to most models.
 Here are some games that do that:

 -----